-Improved mental qualities such as observation, spatial orientation, and logical thinking allow for
+Improved mental qualities such as observation, spatial orientation, and logical thinking allow for more challenging content in preparation for premore challenging content in preparation for professional competition.

 To fulfill players' wish for more autonomy and independence, the coach should delegate tasks and parts of the training parts to players and should focus on communication; decision-making; and collaborative, strategic problem-solving in games and exercises.